 Here is a quick glimpse of some basic requirements by the SBA for an SBA loan:

 There are currently six different SBA loan types:

 7(a): This is the most widely used SBA loan program and it’s also the most flexible.
 The funds from this loan type can be used for a wide variety of purposes, from the purchase of equipment, land, and buildings to renovations and working capital.
 It extends loan amounts up to $5 million.
 This SBA loan type is known for its affordability by having long repayment terms as well as low interest rates.

 CDC/504 loan: This SBA loan type is for small businesses in the market for purchasing or building commercial property.
 It’s funded through the use of a typical lender in addition to a community development corporation (CDC).

-CAPLines loan: This SBA program offers four SBA line of credit or loan products which offer up to $5 million to small businesses in need of a revolving line of credit.
+CAPLines loan: This SBA program offers four SBA lines of credit or loan products that offer up to $5 million to small businesses in need of a revolving line of credit.

 Export loan: An SBA export loan offers up to $5 million for small businesses wanting to expand into foreign markets and engage in international business.

 Microloans loan: These are small SBA loans of up to $50,000 and are intended for startups and small businesses.
 It’s an ideal option for businesses who want a low-interest loan with good repayment terms and who don’t require a high amount of working capital.